 So here you are.
 We are guessing that you found us in a guide book or got a recommendation from a friend.
 Maybe you came across us while searching for a travel agency in Peru because you’re interested in cultural tours to Machu Picchu, or family travel packages, or a gay travel friendly operator to visit Peru.
 You have come to the right place.
-We are a family-owned and operated boutique tour operator and full service travel agency that, since 1994, has specialized in tailored programs to show off the best that Peru and the Andean region has to offer and to bring people together.
+We are a family-owned and operated boutique tour operator and full service travel agency that has specialized since 1994 in tailored programs to show off the best that Peru and the Andean region have to offer and to bring people together.
 We have our offices in the heart of the Historic Center of Lima, in Peru’s main tourist district of Miraflores and on Avenida el Sol in the Inca Capital of Cusco.
-Whether you plan to travel in Peru on a budget, are interested in a luxury vacation or just needan airport shuttle service, we are here to serve you.
+Whether you plan to travel in Peru on a budget, are interested in a luxury vacation or just need an airport shuttle service, we are here to serve you.
 The vacation packages and Peru tours on this Web site are fully customizable.
-That means ourexperienced travel consultants provide the guidance, suggestions and quality advice for your trip, but with you always feeling in control to create for yourself a true holiday.
+That means our experienced travel consultants provide the guidance, suggestions and quality advice for your trip — but with you always feeling in control to create for yourself a true holiday.
 Take a look at our TripAdvisor reviews and our travel blog for inspiration as you decide what places to visit in Peru.
 Providing you with a rich vacation experience is our mission and purpose.
 You’re going to love Peru.

 You will find our tour packages are so much more than a series of disconnected day tours packed together.
 The planning of your holiday — whether you’re looking for a luxury vacation or need to stick to a budget — is always a collaborative effort between you and one of our knowledgeable travel coordinators.